don-han/website/content/articles/2015-05-18_make-a-website-with-github-pages-and-pelican.md

 Pages and Pelican, my main focus will be on how to incorporate Pelican into GitHub Pages.
 ---
+UPDATE [2015-09-22]: It seems like running `make github` on your source branch achieves 4-6 steps for you.
+However, you will still need to do 7 if you want to save your changes.
+Also, although automation is nice, I advise you to go through the steps manually for the first few weeks if you are new to Pelican to understand what actually is going on under `make github`.
+If there is a problem with the automation, you will have better luck if you already understand the process.
+---

 Although GitHub Pages and Pelican are very easy to use on their own, I had a trouble integrating them together.
 The main difficulty was GitHub Pages trying